Advanced Solutions for Clearer Vision

 Cataract Surgery Toronto

 Vision may deteriorate with age, disease, or injury.
-At Yonge Eglinton Laser Eye + Cosmetic Centre, we can help restore failing vision.
-The latest procedures to correct vision affected by cataracts are offered to Toronto, Ontario, patients by Dr. David Rootman and our entire ophthalmology team .
+At TLC Yonge Eglinton Laser Eye Centre, we can help restore failing vision.
+The latest procedures to correct vision affected by cataracts are offered to Toronto, Ontario, patients by our entire ophthalmology team .

 Our ophthalmologists can help restore vision by treating a patient’s cataracts at our Toronto, Ontario, eye centre.
 Through a small incision, the patient’s clouded lens is removed and replaced with an intraocular lens (IOL).
 The incision is so small that stitches are usually not required.
 Usually an outpatient procedure, surgery for cataracts tends to last less than half an hour.
 Most patients can return to their normal routines within a day of cataract surgery, although they must be careful not to rub their eyes during the healing process.
+Our doctors will provide you with post-operative instructions to ensure your recovery progresses free of complications.
 The cataracts patients at our practice are amazed by the clarity of their vision after surgery.

 Studies show that cataracts patients are increasingly seeking surgery to correct their vision.
 Cost for cataracts surgeries in Toronto are covered by the Ontario Health Insurance Program (OHIP).
-However, there may be changes for uninsured services and premium intraocular lenses.
+However, there may be changes for uninsured services and premium or multifocal intraocular lenses, like Alcon's ReSTOR® lens.

 To take advantage of this coverage, schedule a consultation regarding your cataracts with our Toronto, Ontario, ophthalmologists.
-We encourage you to learn more about what to expect during cataract surgery at our Toronto practice.
+We encourage you to learn more about what to expect during cataract surgery or the recovery period at our Toronto practice.

 The Multifocal Lenses are offered at our Toronto, Ontario, location as one of the IOL options for cataracts patients.
 The Multifocal lens is unlike fixed focus monofocal IOLs, which usually correct only for distance vision, the Multifocal lenses offered to our Toronto, Ontario, patients can correct both near and distance vision.